ZATSUYOSEN!

 28 January 1943:

-Departs the mouth of the Saigon River, goes up river and arrives later in the day at Saigon.
+Departs the mouth of the Saigon River, goes up river and arrives at 0700 at Saigon.
 Disembarks 45 troops and lands 149 postal parcels.
 Unloads 51-tons of weapons, ammunition and clothing.

 29 January 1943: